ICAMS/strucscan/paper/paper.md

 over the list of given structures and the list of tasks.
 In the context of materials properties, a common task is the full relaxation of a crystal structure from an initial guess of the atomic positions and simulation cell to a configuration that takes a minimum total energy in a DFT calculation.
-This task is often followed by second task where the total energy is computed with DFT for a series of volumes of the simulation cell around the equilibrium volume and a subsequent fit of this energy-volume data to obtain the minimum with high accuracy.
+This task is often followed by a second task where the total energy is computed with DFT for a series of volumes of the simulation cell around the equilibrium volume and a subsequent fit of this energy-volume data to obtain the minimum with high accuracy.
 For such interdependent tasks, strucscan uses a pipelining concept that converts the final structure of one task to the initial structure of a subsequent task.
 I.e. each structure is pipelined through the list of properties.
-The pipelines are also treated as tasks and can be easily be modified by the user.
+The pipelines are also treated as tasks and can easily be modified by the user.
 In this way the user can operate with higher-level pipeline names and strucscan will automatically insert all required tasks along a pipeline.
 Continuing with the above example, strucscan provides a pipeline 'EOS' that collects the values of